Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Numerical experiments

 In this section we consider a system of $d$ interacting particles in a two-scale potential, a problem with a wide range of applications which has been studied in \cite{GoP18}.
 For $t \in [0,T]$ and for all $i = 1, \dots, d$, consider the system of SDEs

 In this paper we fix the number of particles and study the performance of our estimators as $\epl$ vanishes.
 The very interesting problem of inference for mean field SDEs, obtained in the limit as $d \to \infty$, will be investigated elsewhere.
-It can be shown that $(X_1^\epl, \dots X_d^\epl)$ converges in law as $\epl$ goes to zero to the solution $(X_1^0, \dots, X_d^0)$ of the homogenized system
+It can be shown (see e.g. \cite[Section 2.1]{GoP18} and \cite{DuP16,DGP21}) that $(X_1^\epl, \dots X_d^\epl)$ converges in law as $\epl$ goes to zero to the solution $(X_1^0, \dots, X_d^0)$ of the homogenized system

 where $\Theta = K \theta$ and $K$ is defined in \eqref{eq:K_H}.
 Moreover, the first eigenvalue and eigenfunction of the generator of the homogenized system can be computed explicitly and they are given respectively by